Doctor Jones: Chart performance

-"Doctor Jones" proved to be very successful on the charts on several continents.
-In Europe, it peaked at number-one in Ireland, Italy, Scotland and the United Kingdom.
-In the latter, it hit the top spot in its first week at the UK Singles Chart, on February 1, 1998.
-The single spent two weeks at the top.
-It managed to climb into the Top 10 also in Austria, Belgium, Denmark, Finland, Germany, the Netherlands, Spain and Sweden (number 2), as well as on the Eurochart Hot 100, where it reached number 3.
-Outside Europe, "Doctor Jones" was a number-one hit in Australia for seven weeks, while it peaked at number 2 in New Zealand, being held off reaching the top spot by Backstreet Boys' "As Long As You Love Me".
-In the United States, it charted on the Billboard Hot Dance Club Play, peaking at number 18.
-It was awarded with a gold record in Germany and the Netherlands, and a platinum record in Belgium, New Zealand, Sweden and the UK.
-In Australia, the single earned a 3× platinum record.
+"Doctor Jones" peaked at No. 1 in Ireland, Italy, and the United Kingdom.
+In the latter, it reached the top spot during its first week at the UK Singles Chart, on 1 February 1998, spending two weeks at the top.
+It entered the top 10 also in Austria, Belgium, Denmark, Finland, Germany, Italy, the Netherlands, Spain and Sweden, as well as on the Eurochart Hot 100, where it reached No. 3.
+Outside Europe, "Doctor Jones" was a No. 1 hit in Australia for seven weeks while peaking at No. 2 in New Zealand.
+In the United States, it charted on the Billboard Hot Dance Club Play, peaking at No. 18.
+"Doctor Jones" was awarded with a gold record in Germany and the Netherlands, and a platinum record in Belgium, New Zealand, Sweden and the UK.
+In Australia, the single earned a triple platinum record.

+Retrospective response

+In a 2019 retrospective review, Can't Stop the Pop wrote, "Swimming amidst a sea of killer hooks is the chorus, which at times feels almost a little forgotten.
+It’s testament to the rest of the song being so good that this winds up being the case, rather than the chorus itself being poor."
+Bob Waliszewski of Plugged In found that the "bouncy" tune deal with "the end to a summer of love".
+In a 2015 review, Pop Rescue commented, "Again, the contrast and back-and-forth between René's gruff vocals and Lene's higher pitched dance 'eye-pee-eye-ay' vocals really help this track to keep it's up-tempo pace and catchiness.
+The track is fun, aided by the duo's vocal play and caricatures."
+Nick Reed from The Quietus named the song a stand out of the album, adding, "It's so effortlessly catchy, with all these little bouncy melody lines, an awesome call-and-response bit, and a chorus with an out-of-nowhere "Wake up now!" line that still makes me laugh today.
+For this one moment, Aqua were able to channel ABBA at their best, and managed to write a truly perfect pop song in the process."